polyswarm/microengine-webhooks-py/README.md

 environment variable, set by default to `'amqp://user:password@rabbitmq:5672'`.

 When running outside of the local host, you will need to adjust this envvar.
+Refer to the `docker/docker-compose.yaml` for a full local example including an integration server on the port 5000, able to send bounties via HTTP for testing.

 More details about the workflow briefly explained above, recommendations and alternatives for common scenarios are also available